lazyboozer/electrum-desire-server/HOWTO.md

+### HOW TO (own how to by Chinafreak)

+Tested on Ubuntu 17.04 Server.
+Other linux server (debian, etc.) or even windows/mac server might be a little different.

 ## Create a user for running desired and Electrum Desire server

 This step is optional, but for better security and resource separation I